olimorris/hledger-forecast/README.md

         description: New Kitchen
 ```

 Simply ensure that the amount starts with an `=` sign, is enclosed in quotation marks and uses standard mathematical notations.
+Of course, it may make sense to restrict this transaction with a `to` date in months, as per the [transaction level dates](#transaction-level) section.

 ### Tracking transactions